acessoajustica/acessoajustica/README.md

 cd acessoajustica
 ```

-Then make sure that the Docker daemon is running!
+Then make sure that the Docker daemon is running.

 The bootstrap process is like any other Rails app, except that it is wrapped with
 Docker, for maximum portability.
 Don't worry, we got [Alfredo](script/alfredo) to help us!

 To run the app, you will have to:

 1) Build your Docker images.
 As simple as

 ```